davidarchanjo/spring-certified-developer-study-guide/README.md

 ## API DESIGN & CONVENTIONS
 The key principles of REST involves separating the API into _logical resources_ and manipulate them through HTTP requests where every HTTP method (GET, POST, PUT, DELETE etc) performes a specific operation.

-The API functionalities related to _resources_ are exposed via URLs on which the resources should be referred as **nouns** and **in plural**.
+The functionalities provided by a API, which are related to _resources_, are exposed via URLs on which the resources are referred as **nouns** and **in plural**.
 The operations made available via URLs should be mapped to HTTP method type corresponding to the action that is intended to be carried out.
 The URL mapping goes as follows:</br>
 | HTTP Method | URL | Operation | HTTP Status |
 | :---------- | :-- | :-------- | :---------: |
 | GET         | `/todos` | Retrieves a list of todos | 200